-A key component of PBT is the well-documented long-term retention of reactive balance adaptations following even small training dosages.[18-20] Improvements in choice stepping reaction time must also be retained throughout the detraining period to be relevant.
-While choice stepping reaction time in the PBT group remained significantly lower at the six- and 12-month follow-up compared to the pre-training test, these improvements were not significantly different from the control group (see Supplementary Table 1).
-Thus, there were no long-term effects of PBT on any physical, cognitive, or
+A key component of PBT is the well-documented longterm retention of reactive balance adaptations following even small training dosages.18-20 Improvements in choice stepping reaction time must also be retained throughout the detraining period to be relevant.
+While choice stepping reaction time in the PBT group remained significantly lower at the 6 and 12 months follow-up compared with the pretraining test, these improvements were not significantly different from the control group (see online supplemental table 1).
+Thus, there were no long-term effects of PBT on any physical, cognitive or sociopsychological measures.
+These results align with our primary findings that PBT did not lead to a significant decrease in daily life fall rate.
+Our findings also support the current detraining literature, which points to a decline in physical performance following training cessation in older adults.66-68